n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 The `abvm` feature positions above-base marks for attachment to base characters.
-In Myanmar, this includes "Reph" in addition to the diacritical marks and Vedic signs.
+In Myanmar, this includes "Kinzi" and "Asat" in addition to tone markers, diacritical marks, above-base dependent vowels (matras), and Vedic signs.

 ![Application of the abvm feature](/images/myanmar/myanmar-abvm.png)

 The `blwm` feature positions below-base marks for attachment to base characters.
-In Myanmar, this includes below-base dependent vowels (matras) as well as the below-base consonant forms "Raphala" and "Baphala".
+In Myanmar, this includes below-base dependent vowels (matras) as well as below-base medial consonants, tone markers, diacritical marks, and Vedic signs.

 ![Application of the blwm feature](/images/myanmar/myanmar-blwm.png)

+The `mark` feature positions marks with respect to base glyphs.

+The `mkmk` feature positions marks with respect to preceding marks, providing proper positioning for sequences of marks that attach to the same base glyph.

 ## The `<mymr>` shaping model ##